techmania-team/techmania-docs/English/Theme/Introduction.md

 ## Class, object and userdata

-When the Theme API exposes a C# class or object to Lua, it becomes a value of type userdata, but it can still be used in an object-oriented manner, as you can use the fields, properties and/or methods in it.
-Therefore, the Theme API documentation will continue to use the object-oriented terms, disregarding their absence in Lua.
+When the Theme API exposes a C# class or object to Lua, it becomes a value of type userdata, but for all practical purposes you can use it as an object.
+As in, you can use the fields, properties and/or methods on the userdata value, and they will be wired to the underlying class or object.
+Therefore, the Theme API documentation will disregard the lack of object-oriented terms in Lua and introduce classes, objects, fields, properties and methods as themselves; it's up to you to translate them to Lua syntax.

 ## Next steps